NaimShk07/MERN_Stack_Interview_Prep/02_Node_Express/questions-answers/nodejs_qna.md

 - Needed only during development, not in production. ex. cors, morgan
 - Needed for your app to run in production. ex. prettier, nodemon

+11. What is the event loop in Node.js?

+- Node.js runs on a single thread, using an event loop to handle asynchronous tasks.
+It offloads I/O tasks to the background (libuv) and picks up the results later, allowing non-blocking execution.

+12. Explain single-threaded nature of Node.js.

+- Node.js uses a single-threaded event loop for handling requests, but internally it can use worker threads for heavy tasks like file I/O, so it scales with async operations.

+13. How does asynchronous programming work in Node?

+- Through callbacks, promises, and async/await.
+While the main thread executes, async tasks run in background and results are queued back to the event loop.

+14. Difference between CommonJS and ES6 imports?

+- CommonJS uses require/module.exports.
+ES6 uses import/export.
+ES6 is static and better optimized, CommonJS is dynamic.

+15. How do you handle errors in async code?

+- With try...catch in async/await, or .catch() in promises.
+Also global error handling middleware for Express.

+16. What are streams in Node.js?

+- Streams allow processing data in chunks instead of loading everything into memory (e.g., file upload/download, large data processing).

+17. Express.js

+18. What is Express.js and why use it?

+- It’s a lightweight Node.js framework for building REST APIs.
+It simplifies routing, middleware, and request handling.

+19. What are middleware functions?

+- Functions that execute between request and response.
+Types:
+  - Application-level (e.g., app.use() for all routes)
+  - Router-level
+  - Error-handling (4 params: err, req, res, next)

+10. Difference between app.use() and app.get()?

+- app.use() is for middleware (any HTTP method), app.get() handles only GET requests.

+11. Difference between query params and route params?

+- Query params: /users?name=Ali → req.query.name.
+  Route params: /users/:id → req.params.id.

+12. What happens if you don’t call next() in middleware?

+- Request will hang since the chain doesn’t continue.

+13. How do you secure REST APIs?

+- Use JWT for authentication, bcrypt for password hashing, Helmet for setting secure headers, and CORS to control cross-origin requests.

+14. What are HTTP methods?

+- GET (read), POST (create), PUT (replace), PATCH (update partially), DELETE (remove).

+15. PUT vs PATCH?

+- PUT replaces the entire resource.
+  PATCH updates only specific fields.

+16. HTTP status codes examples?

+- 200 OK, 201 Created, 400 Bad Request, 401 Unauthorized, 403 Forbidden, 404 Not Found, 500 Server Error.

+17. What is idempotency?

+- An operation that gives the same result no matter how many times you call it (e.g., PUT, DELETE are idempotent, POST is not).

+18. Authentication vs Authorization?

+- Authentication = verifying identity (login).
+  Authorization = checking permissions (access control).

+19. How does JWT work?

+- User logs in → server generates JWT (with secret/private key) → client stores it → sends token in Authorization header → server verifies before allowing access.

+20. Advanced Backend

+21. What is caching?

+- Storing frequently accessed data in memory (like Redis) to reduce DB calls and improve speed.

+22. Horizontal vs vertical scaling?

+- Vertical = add more power (RAM/CPU) to one server.
+  Horizontal = add more servers to distribute load.

+23. How do you deploy a MERN project?

+- Backend: AWS/Heroku/DigitalOcean with Node.js.
+  Frontend: Vercel/Netlify.
+  Use NGINX/reverse proxy, manage env variables with dotenv.

+24. How do you handle env variables?

+- Store secrets in .env, use process.env.VARIABLE in Node.js, never push .env to Git.